 This combination makes for a very lively city.
 When you drive to campus, you benefit from the good transport connections.
 From Europaplatz it is a 10-minute drive to the campus, with parking available in the Kapuzinergasse underground car park at Borngasse 20.
 The bus stop "Alter Posthof" is right outside the door, and you can easily walk the 700 metres from Aachen's main railway station.
 Thanks to this excellent location, you are flexible in your choice of residence.

 The CBS in Aachen offers you a selection of study programmes with a focus on management and business administration.
 The range of dual study courses is particularly comprehensive.
+Please note that we’re only offering German-taught study programmes in Aachen and that a certain language requirement must be met to get admission.
+Our study advisors are happy to assist you with any questions about the admission requirements.

 There are numerous opportunities to complete a dual study programme in Aachen.
 Each university offers different models for bachelor's or master's degree programmes.
 The dual study programmes at the CBS in Aachen offer a few exciting special features, especially in the field of business studies: You can complete a dual 180-ECTS bachelor`s in General Management in just 6 semesters - or in 7 semesters with a semester abroad.
 As a business school, the CBS attaches particular importance to management knowledge and scores points with an intensive soft skill teaching programme.
 In the dual General Management study programme alone, you have the chance to choose one of more than a dozen specialisations.